-The AHA’s ACLS Course has been updated to reflect new science in the 2015 AHA Guidelines for CPR and ECC.
+The American Heart Association Heartcode ACLS online course has been updated to reflect new science in the 2015 AHA Guidelines for CPR and ECC.
 This course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.
 This advanced course highlights the importance of high-performance team dynamics and communication, systems of care, recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes.

 For successful course completion, students must demonstrate skills competency in all learning stations, pass the highquality BLS skills test, bag-mask ventilation test, and the Megacode test.
 They also must pass the ACLS exam with a score of 84% or higher.
 Upon successful completion, students receive an ACLS course completion card.

 After successfully completing the ACLS Course, students should be able to:

 - Apply the BLS, Primary, and Secondary Assessments sequence for a systematic evaluation of adult patients

 - Perform prompt, high-quality BLS, including prioritizing early chest compressions and integrating early AED use

 - Recognize and perform early management of respiratory arrest